 How can we facilitate the energy transition while increasing electricity security?
-More specifically, how can allow for a faster and smoother deployment of renewables while reducing electricity price fluctuations and minimizing public grid disruptions and congestions?
+In other words, how can we allow a faster and smoother deployment of renewables while reducing electricity price fluctuations and minimizing public grid disruptions and congestions?
 The answer is by increasing power system flexibility.
-Accordingly, this article will address what power system flexibility is, why it is crucial and how we can enhance it.

 - What is power system flexibility?